 - Relevant Person’s Representative ensures that the rights of people being deprived of their liberty under the Mental Capacity Act Deprivation of Liberty Safeguards are protected.
 Referrals must be made by a Gateshead Social DoLS team.

-“When Advocacy Centre North is the advocate, I know the patient is in safe hands”
+“When Connected Voice Advocacy is the advocate, I know the patient is in safe hands”